SciViews/svAssert/README.md

 with fast, but versatile assertions partly based on {checkmate}.
 When an assertion fails, it works hard to issue meaningful and rich-formatted error messages (thanks to `rlang::abort()` and `cli::cli_abort()`).
-These message can be easily translated in other natural languages.
+These messages can be easily translated in other natural languages.
 {svAssert} can even translate messages in other packages after they are thrown.